-Privy users can choose who sees your campaign displays or who receives your newsletter emails by targeting based on custom field responses.
+Privy users can choose who sees their campaign displays or who receives their newsletter emails by targeting based on custom field responses.

 Custom field audience targeting allows you to use custom field data that has been captured either via Privy forms or included through contact import into Privy to create even more targeted segments.

 The information collected using custom form fields and/or hidden form fields is called detected or captured attributes.
 This feature allows you to use these detected or captured attributes as audience targeting conditions to further personalize a visitor’s experience on your site.

 To access Custom Fields Audience Targeting, you will need to create a campaign and then go to the Audience Targeting within the Design section of the campaign.

 From the audience targeting builder, choose “custom fields” as the property you would like to use.

 Choose the custom field you want to use from the field drop-down, and choose whether the field type is a text field, a number field or a list.

 Note: If your custom form field was a "Text" field or a "Multiple Select (Checkboxes)" field, you will want to use the "Text" or "Number" field type in audience targeting depending on the values you asked for.
 If your values contain both letters and numbers, use "Text".
 If your custom form field was "Single Select (Radio)" or "Dropdown" then use the "List" field type in audience targeting.